Museum of British Surfing

 Registered Charity status was awarded in 2010, with the updated name of the Museum of British Surfing.
 Its permanent site in Braunton, near the North Devon coast, opened on 6 April 2012 in the former goods shed of the old Braunton Railway Station on the Ilfracombe Branch Line.
 Several grants were awarded to help open the museum, notably from Leader 4, the North Devon Coast Areas of Outstanding Natural Beauty, North Devon Council Section 106 - and from other local councils and charitable trusts to develop 'The Yard' (the building leased from Braunton Parish Council which contains the museum), and the surrounding site including the management of a local skatepark.
 It was awarded the Collections Trust award for 'collections on a budget' as a result of the museums commitment to working towards carbon neutral status.

-The founder Pete Robinson, donated "as a gift to surfing in Britain" his collection of surfboards and surfing memorabilia to start the museum.
+The founder, Pete Robinson, donated "as a gift to surfing in Britain" his collection of surfboards and surfing memorabilia to start the museum.
 He left the project in 2015.

-The museum has been run since 2015 on a voluntary basis by a board of trustees, Kevin Cook, Charlie Spurr, Ian Watson and Christian Dormer.
+Since 2015, the museum has been run on a voluntary basis by a board of trustees, Kevin Cook, Charlie Spurr, Ian Watson and Christian Dormer.
 It was awarded Arts Council England accreditation in February 2019.

-The collection includes more than 200 different designs and shapes of British surfboards, many elaborately decorated.
-Some of the earliest board, known as coffin lids, were made by South West undertakers and were used in the 1920s and 1930s.
+The collection includes more than 200 different designs and shapes of British surfboards.
 There are also videos and photographs including the story of Devonian Agatha Christie with a surfboard in Waikiki.
 There is also a photograph of King Edward VIII when he was Prince of Wales, also surfing at Waikiki, illustrating the aristocratic nature of the sport in the first half of the 20th century.
 A recent exhibition concerned the pioneer in agricultural education John Wrightson who is reputedly the first person in Britain to surf when under the guidance of two Hawaiian princes David Kawānanakoa and Jonah Kūhiō Kalanianaʻole he took to a board at Bridlington in 1890.